 By working on linking textual data with other types of data, this work package aims at better exploiting the potential of social science data, opening up new research paths, and to document and make available opportunities for linkage for later re-use.
 The service is able to build on the experience gathered in the PolMine project (https://polmine.github.io), which prepares textual data for social science research and develops workflows and tools for the preparation and analysis of such text data.
 They are then made available to the community.
 Within KonsortSWD, data and procedures will be systematically made available to the social, behavioural, educational, and economic sciences for secondary use.

-Corpora with initial annotations for data linkage will be available by mid-2022.
+The GermaParl corpus with plenary debates of the German Bundestag from 1949 to 2021 contains first annotations for data linkage.
+Access to the beta version can be requested via Zenodo (https://doi.org/10.5281/zenodo.6539967).
+Everyone is invited to work with the data and to contribute to the improvement of the userfriendliness through their feedback.
+The corpus is planned to be published Open Access in autumn 2022.
 In addition to the data, generic tools implemented in R will be provided for linguistic annotation of large corpora (R package ‘bignlp’) and for assigning unique identifiers (R package linktools).